fintecheando/JavaClasspath/README.md

 [Loaded java.lang.Shutdown$Lock from /usr/lib/jvm/java-8-oracle/jre/lib/rt.jar]
 victor@centauro:~$
 ```
-# 4. The classpath was shown in this example
+# 4. The java classpath used to run the program was shown in this example